valencia21/valencia21.github.io/_posts/2020-11-15-where-i-donate-and-why.markdown

 [^1]: Donating money is just one way of having an impact.
 Unless earning vast amounts of money is your comparative advantage by a large margin, it may well be that you can have a far larger impact by working on a specific cause area.
 [^2]: Condensed from a [paper](https://drive.google.com/file/d/1rQu75k8uMFpdsp1y3JWlHP6kev3T-97N/view) by Will MacAskill on “The Definition of Effective Altruism”.
 [^3]: https://80000hours.org/key-ideas/#two-minute-summary
 [^4]: In moral philosophy, there is a notable distinction between *intrinsic* and *instrumental* value.
-For some intuition of this distinction, consider the following:
+For some intuition of this distinction, consider the following -

-Think of a sublime natural landscape.
+- Think of a sublime natural landscape.
 Imagine now that this landscape exists, but no conscious being is able to experience it.
 Does the natural landscape have value without being experienced?

-Maybe you believe it does, in which case something about the landscape has intrinsic value - even without being experienced.
+- Maybe you believe it does, in which case something about the landscape has intrinsic value - even without being experienced.

-Maybe you believe it does not, the value provided by nature is instrumental; a person is able to experience its beauty, feel an emotion, and ultimately a positive subjective experience - or increased wellbeing - which in itself has intrinsic value.
+- Maybe you believe it does not, the value provided by nature is instrumental; a person is able to experience its beauty, feel an emotion, and ultimately a positive subjective experience - or increased wellbeing - which in itself has intrinsic value.
 [^5]: Most people are likely to have a set of intrinsic values, rather than just one.
 [This article/talk](https://www.effectivealtruism.org/articles/ea-global-2018-intrinsic-values/) by Spencer Greenberg does a great job of explaining how one might discover their own set of intrinsic values.
 [^6]:For further reading on dealing with moral uncertainty, see [here](https://global.oup.com/academic/product/moral-uncertainty-9780198722274?cc=jp&lang=en&#) (available for free from the “Open Access” button).
 [^7]: https://80000hours.org/problem-profiles/climate-change/